CyVerse-Validate/docs/syngenta_tut.rst

 more information.
 In this tutorial we are accessing PED, MAP and phenotype files from the public syngenta_sim dataset.

-To access your own data from the Discovery Environment, change the url to replace "/shared/" with the path to your user account; ie::
+To access your own data from the Data Store, change the url to replace "/shared/" with the path to your user account; ie::

     "agave://data.iplantcollaborative.org/yourusername/results/yourdata.ped",